postmanlabs/labs-docs/src/pages/docs/postman/collections/sharing-collections.md

 Select this option to share a collection to another workspace or with a workspace member.
 If shared to a team workspace, the collection will be visible to others in the team.

 You can set team default permissions to either view-only or edit-only after sharing a collection.
 First, you share the collection and then assign a role.
 You also will be able to grant existing team members individual user permissions.
-Remember, the **Manage Roles** modal will not be available until the collection is shared.
+The **Manage Roles** modal will automatically appear as part of the collection sharing process.

 > Refer to [Roles and permissions](/docs/postman/collaboration/roles-and-permissions/#collection-roles) for more information on role-based user permissions.